syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 ## Define task relationship

-In the Gantt Chart component, task dependencies are specified with a string representing the predecessor [Id](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Id) and the type of dependency, and this value is mapped using the [GanttTaskFields.Dependency](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Dependency) property.
-The following code example demonstrates how to enable the predecessor in the Gantt Chart component.
+In the Gantt Chart component, task dependencies are specified with a string representing the [taskId](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Id) and the relationship type of dependency, and this value is mapped using the [GanttTaskFields.Dependency](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_Dependency) property.

+In the following code snippet, task relationships are demonstrated where the task with TaskId 3 relies on the completion of the task with TaskId 2 by default, and the task with TaskId 5 has a specified Finish-to-Start relationship with the task with TaskId 1:

 ```cshtml
 @using Syncfusion.Blazor.Gantt